 In the past, black cats were sometimes thought of as a symbol of bad luck, but there’s nothing better than having a beautiful black kitty in your life.
-Indeed, British sailors used to believe that a black cat on their ship brought great good luck.
+Indeed, British sailors used to believe that a black cat on their ship brought good luck.
 In Scotland, when a black cat walks across your path, it’s believed to bring prosperity.

 If you know you’d love to welcome a black cat into your home but are unsure what breed to look at, we’ve rounded up 21 different types of stunning black cat breeds to tempt you!

-With a black cat in the family, you have the perfect opportunity to celebrate both the ASPCA Black Cat Appreciation Day on August 17 and National Black Cat Day on October 27.
+With a black cat in the family, you also have the perfect opportunity to celebrate both the ASPCA Black Cat Appreciation Day on August 17 and National Black Cat Day on October 27.

 1. Bombay Cat